dawsonc96/dawsonc96/README.md

 ## Projects

 ### NBA Prediction Outcomes
--Created a machine learning algorithm to predict the outcome of any given NBA game.
+- Created a machine learning algorithm to predict the outcome of any given NBA game.
--Obtained and analyzed over 23,000 games from the 2003 season and beyond -Data cleaned and featured engineered through domain knowledge and additional exploratory analysis using Scikit-learn, Seaborn, Matplotlib, Pandas, and NumPy
+- Obtained and analyzed over 23,000 games from the 2003 season and beyond
+- Data cleaned and featured engineered through domain knowledge and additional exploratory analysis using Scikit-learn, Seaborn, Matplotlib, Pandas, and NumPy
--Created several different models using various techniques and ultimately obtained an accuracy score of 67%
+- Created several different models using various techniques and ultimately obtained an accuracy score of 67%

 ### Movie Recommendation Systems
--Used MovieLens data to recommend movies to any given user -Retrieved over 100,000 movie ratings from MovieLens and performed exploratory data analysis using Statsmodel, Scikit-learn, Seaborn and Matplotlib
+- Used MovieLens data to recommend movies to any given user
+- Retrieved over 100,000 movie ratings from MovieLens and performed exploratory data analysis using Statsmodel, Scikit-learn, Seaborn and Matplotlib
--Created a final model using KNN means and KNN baseline in order to retrieve an RMSE score of 0.8 (ratings on a 5 pt. scale)
+- Created a final model using KNN means and KNN baseline in order to retrieve an RMSE score of 0.8 (ratings on a 5 pt. scale)

 ### Tanzanian Water Well Crisis
--Created a model using Tanzanian water well data from Kaggle to predict which water wells were functional and which were not -Sourced 59,000 observations on Tanzanian water well data and used exploratory data analysis to better understand features -Data cleaned initial observations and featured engineered over 100+ new features -Created 6 different binary classification models, with our final model at an 82% accuracy score.
+- Created a model using Tanzanian water well data from Kaggle to predict which water wells were functional and which were not
+- Sourced 59,000 observations on Tanzanian water well data and used exploratory data analysis to better understand features
+- Data cleaned initial observations and featured engineered over 100+ new features
+- Created 6 different binary classification models, with our final model at an 82% accuracy score.

 <!--